 Adequate calcium intake is important because the body loses calcium every day through the skin, nails, hair, and sweat, as well as through urine and feces.

 This lost calcium must be replaced daily through the diet.
-Otherwise, the body takes calcium out of the bones to perform other functions, which makes the bones weaker and more likely to break over time.
+Otherwise, the body takes calcium out of the bones to perform other functions, impacting senior bone health by making bones weaker and more likely to break over time.
 This condition is known as osteoporosis.

 Experts recommend that adults get 1,000 to 1,200 mg (milligrams) of calcium each day.
 Although food is the best source of calcium, most Americans do not get enough of it from food sources.
 Calcium-fortified foods (like orange juice, bread, cereals, and many others on your grocer's shelves) and calcium supplements can fill the gap.